 - Near-native plants (not native to Britain, but originating in the Northern hemisphere.

 - Exotic plants (not native to Britain, but originating in the Southern hemisphere.

+The experiment consists of 36 plots (each 3x3m) at two sites, one within RHS Garden Wisley and accessible to garden visitors (Howard's Field), and one at Deers Farm, Wisley Village.
 The layout follows a randomized split-plot design with six replicates of each treatment at each site (12 replicates in total).
-Each replicate consists of a 14 plant species 3x3 m plot.
-Timber-edged wood-chip guard rows of 1 m wide separate the plots.
+Each plot contains 14 plant species belonging to one of the treatments (i.e. native, non-native or exotic).
+Timber-edged woodchip guard rows of 1 m wide separate the plots.

-A minimum of 14 (from a total of 24) plant species were selected for each treatment.
-The plant assemblages were designed to appear as similar as possible in terms of plant height, density and position in the plots.
+The plant assemblages were designed to be as similar as possible across the treatments in terms of plant height, density and position within the plots.
+The plots were treated as ‘garden-like’ as possible, i.e. visually appealing and weed free.

 Data collection and analysis